The Key to Building Muscle

 During recovery, your body goes through several processes:

-Protein Synthesis: Your body uses amino acids to rebuild and strengthen muscle fibers.
+The body uses amino acids to recover.

 Without adequate rest, your body cannot perform these critical functions, leading to overtraining, fatigue, and even injury.